 First things first…know your students.
 One way we do this through Learner Profile Surveys.
 We also do a Quick Reading Assessment.
 You can grab one in our Resource Library or we can send one to you when you sign up for our emails.
 If you want to read more about setting up Guided Reading groups, be sure to read Preparing for Your Guided Reading Lessons.

 Once we know a little about our students, it is possible to decide which reading groups we will place them in.
 We start with reading levels just to get started so we can read with students, but generally, we look at students who are at grade level or below grade level.

 Students at grade level use our Weekly Reading Skills activities in addition to the reading materials our school owns.
 We hand out the activities on Monday and do the mini-lessons with the class.
 Students work on these over the rest of the week.
 Students below grade level work on texts at their reading level along with the activities with support in reading groups together with the teacher.
 One day we will have activities written for them as well.

-Students at grade level finish as much of the activities as possible independently, but these are reviewed in their reading groups so the skills can be reinforced.
+Students at grade level finish as many of the activities as possible independently, but these are reviewed in their reading groups so the skills can be reinforced.

 When a group is at the table, explicit reading instruction happens.
 This means reading the text passage, using the words and skills from the activities to show how they relate within the passage and practicing the skills.

 Your Weekly Reading Comprehension Schedule Matters

 Being consistent matters.
 The routines we put in place save us time, but they also provide comfort for students so they know the expectations.